 The U.N.
 General Assembly needs to listen to it on repeat, until it gets the message that Israel ought to be commended.
 In an international strategic mix devoid of moral certainty and stability, Israel's insistence on defending its right to exist is the greatest gift and example the world of nations could possibly receive.
 But the world refuses to recognize this.

 An ancient Israeli prophet, Zechariah, wrote "Behold, I am about to make Jerusalem a cup of staggering to all the surrounding peoples.
-The siege of Jerusalem will also be against Judah.
-On that day I will make Jerusalem a heavy stone for all the peoples.
-All who lift it will surely hurt themselves.
-And all the nations of the earth will gather against it."

 Another Israeli named Solomon said that there is nothing new under the sun.
 No, there is not.